 Unfortunately, these traits are also what the pump-and-dump scams highlight, promising a breakthrough in whatever the day’s hot new technology is (3D printing, biotech, solar).
-They ensnare novice investors with promises of wealth from almost-on-the-verge “blockbusters.”
+They ensnare newer investors with promises of wealth from almost-on-the-verge “blockbusters.”

 In addition to doing your own research, find someone who knows the industry well and ask them to mentor you on how to find the best penny stocks.
 You’ll be much better off if you are able to learn from someone else’s mistakes instead of making them all on your own.

 “Investors in penny stocks should be prepared for the possibility that they may lose their whole investment,” according to the SEC.
 “Or an amount in excess of their investment if they purchased penny stocks on margin.”